 Where did vaccines come from?

 The history of vaccination starts long before the first known vaccine.
-There’s evidence that people were inoculating against smallpox as early as the year 1000.
+There’s evidence that people were inoculating against smallpox as early as the year 1000 CE in China.

 It wasn’t until 1796 that Edward Jenner produced what is known as the first vaccine.
 He used cowpox pustules to immunise against smallpox.
 His invention was followed by 200+ years of research and innovation to create the vaccines we have today, and that work continues to this day.

-In 2000, Gavi greatly expanded the reach of vaccines worldwide, playing a key role in the modern history of vaccines.
-In just two decades, Gavi has helped immunise 760 million children and save over 13 million lives.
+In 2000, Gavi was founded to greatly expand the reach of vaccines worldwide, playing a key role in the modern history of vaccines.
+In just over two decades, Gavi has helped immunise 822 million children and save over 14 million lives.

 How do vaccines work?